NNPDF/pineappl/docs/cli-tutorial.md

 - orders (`o`),
 - bins (`b`) and
-- luminosities/lumis (`l`),
+- luminosities/lumis (`l`).

-which we abbreviate as `obl`.
-You can use the subcommand with the same name to see exactly how each grid is built.
-Let's go through them one by one using our
+You can use the subcommand `read` to see exactly how each grid is built.
+Let's go through them one by one using our grid:
-grid:

     pineappl read --orders LHCB_WP_7TEV.pineappl.lz4